When we explain our UX design process to prospective clients, one question comes up more often than others: “Can we spend less time on user research?”

 It could mean the difference between being the unmitigated success of Slack and the catastrophe of Google Glass.

 Of course, we keep our requirements flexible, so we can meet the needs of a variety of clients.
-But we ardently believe that the best UX designs are informed by effective user research.
+However, we ardently believe that the best UX designs are informed by effective user research.

-Without it, you’re only designing for your assumptions, not for what your audience actually needs.
+Without it, you’re only designing for your assumptions, not for what your audience needs.